Volumetric Rendering with Baked Quadrature Fields: Experiments

-We ablate our algorithms on the following parameters in the \cref{tab:ablation} and observe the following: \begin{itemize} \item \textbf{Number of spherical-gaussian lobes:} Increasing spherical lobes improves reconstruction of view-dependent effects, albeit at the cost of rendering. \item \textbf{Include mesh from density field:} Often including coarse mesh extracted from the density fields complements the mesh extracted from the quadrature fields and helps fill the holes.
-We provide visualization in the Supp. material. \item \textbf{Effect of omega:} Larger omega leads to more quadrature points, which better captures the volumetric effects. \item \textbf{Effect of fine-tuning:} Fine-tuning aligns the mesh with the NeRF density field improving the reconstruction. \item \textbf{Size of texture map:} Increasing texels per triangle improves reconstruction but at the cost of speed and memory. \end{itemize}
+\item \textbf{Include mesh from density field:} Often including coarse mesh extracted from the density fields complements the mesh extracted from the quadrature fields and helps fill the holes.
+We provide visualization in the Supp. material.